aadarshjaiswalvns/Data-Analysis-Using-Northwind-Database-in-MySQL/README.md

-🛍️ Reliant Retail Ltd. – MySQL Analytics Project

-📌 Project Overview
-This project was developed for Reliant Retail Ltd., a fictional chain of online retail stores, to support data-driven business decisions using SQL queries on a transactional orders database.
-The database includes customers, products, orders, inventory, shipments, and addresses.

-Goal: Solve 10 analytical questions to deliver insights on customer segmentation, inventory health, logistics, and product performance.

-🔧 Tools & Technologies
-SQL (MySQL)

-Relational Database Design

-ER Model with 7+ Tables

-Joins, CASE, Subqueries, GROUP BY, HAVING, Aggregates

-🧠 Key Business Questions Solved
-Customer Segmentation
-Categorized customers (A/B/C) based on account creation year and formatted names with gender-based titles.

-Unsold Product Insights
-Identified unsold products, calculated inventory value, and applied dynamic discounts (10–20%) based on price tiers.

-Product Class Summary
-Aggregated inventory value per product class, filtered by classes with > ₹100,000 in stock value.

-Customer Cancellations
-Found customers who cancelled all their orders using subqueries.

-Logistics Performance
-Evaluated Shipper DHL’s reach and performance by counting customers and consignments per city.

-Inventory Health Check
-Assessed inventory status (Low/Medium/Sufficient/No Sales) based on product category and quantity sold.

-Carton Fit Analysis
-Identified the largest order (by volume) that fits into a specific carton (carton_id = 10).

-Cash Payment Analysis
-Analyzed total quantity and value of products bought via Cash, filtering customers whose last names begin with 'G'.

-Product Association (Market Basket)
-Retrieved products frequently sold with product_id = 201, excluding cities Bangalore and New Delhi.

-Order Filtering
-Listed even-numbered shipped orders not sent to PIN codes starting with ‘5’, including quantity metrics.

-📊 Sample ER Diagram (Simplified)
-Tables: ONLINE_CUSTOMER, ORDER_HEADER, ORDER_ITEMS, PRODUCT, PRODUCT_CLASS, SHIPPER, ADDRESS, CARTON

-✅ Outcomes
-Demonstrated ability to write advanced SQL queries for real-world analytics scenarios.

-Practiced data cleaning, logic-building, and performance-optimized querying.

-Gained hands-on experience in inventory planning, customer behavior analysis, and delivery optimization.
+# 🛍️ Reliant Retail Ltd. – MySQL Analytics Project

+## 📌 Project Overview
+This project simulates real-world business analysis for *Reliant Retail Ltd.*, a fictional e-commerce company.
+Using a relational orders database, I answered 10 key business questions using advanced SQL techniques.
+The project covers customer segmentation, unsold product detection, inventory management, and logistics evaluation.

+> **Goal:** Use MySQL to extract actionable insights from a multi-table transactional database to support data-driven decisions.

+---

+## 🧰 Tools & Technologies
+- **MySQL**
+- SQL Features Used: `JOIN`, `CASE`, `GROUP BY`, `HAVING`, `Subqueries`, `Aggregation`
+- Data Types: Orders, Customers, Products, Shipments, Inventory, Geography

+---

+## 🧠 Business Questions Answered

+1. **Customer Segmentation**
+   - Classified customers as Category A/B/C based on their account creation year and gender (Mr./Ms.).

+2. **Unsold Products & Discount Logic**
+   - Identified unsold products and applied tiered discount logic (10%, 15%, 20%) based on price.

+3. **Inventory Value by Product Class**
+   - Computed inventory value for each product class and filtered those with value > ₹100,000.

+4. **Order Cancellations**
+   - Retrieved customers who canceled *all* their orders using a subquery.

+5. **Shipper Logistics Performance**
+   - Evaluated Shipper “DHL” performance by city in terms of customer count and consignments delivered.

+6. **Inventory Health Status**
+   - Categorized products as having Low/Medium/Sufficient inventory or No Sales, based on sales data and category logic.

+7. **Carton Fit Volume Calculation**
+   - Identified the largest order (by volume) that fits in a specific carton (`carton_id = 10`).

+8. **Cash Payment Product Analysis**
+   - Analyzed purchases by customers (whose last names start with "G") who paid in cash.

+9. **Frequently Bought Together (Product ID 201)**
+   - Found products sold together with `product_id = 201` but not shipped to Bangalore or New Delhi.

+10. **Order Filtering by Address**
+    - Listed even-numbered orders shipped to locations where the pincode does not start with '5'.

+---

+## 🧾 Sample ER Diagram (Simplified View)
+> _Note: This is a conceptual summary based on table usage._
+- **Tables Used:** `ONLINE_CUSTOMER`, `ORDER_HEADER`, `ORDER_ITEMS`, `PRODUCT`, `PRODUCT_CLASS`, `SHIPPER`, `ADDRESS`, `CARTON`

+---

+## 📈 Key Takeaways
+- Translated real-world business logic into efficient and maintainable SQL.
+- Built complex queries using layered `CASE`, nested subqueries, and multi-way joins.
+- Strengthened my skills in database design interpretation and relational data analysis.
+- Delivered actionable insights for marketing, inventory control, and logistics optimization.

+---